 Gassiness is another symptom that is often due to temporary food intolerance and not to an actual food allergy.
 Your baby may become gassy because his immature digestive system may simply be reacting to and trying to process a newly introduced food.
 Digestive upsets tend to be nothing more than temporary tummy troubles rather than an actual food allergy or food intolerance; think of the way broccoli makes many adults gassy.

 Of all of the signs, the closure or tightening of the throat is the most difficult to determine in babies.
 If your baby’s face begins to swell then it is possible that his throat is beginning to tighten and close also; please be sure to seek immediate attention if swelling occurs.
 Watch for these symptoms, note the food that you have fed your little one and continue to keep a close watch on your baby to see if the symptoms progress or subside.
 Breathing or other respiratory difficulties as well as swelling should be reported immediately.

-Here are the signs that your baby may have an allergy to a food:
+Here are signs that your baby may have an allergy or an intolerance to a food

 Sudden rashes or red splotches on the skin and bottom

 Irritability and/or gassiness after a new food or meal

 Breathing or other respiratory troubles after a new food/meal *Seek immediate medical advice/treatment

 Swelling of the face, lips and/or tongue *Seek immediate medical advice/treatment